biopython/biopython.github.io/wiki/Download.md

 ### Installation Instructions

+Please check the sections below for quick installation instructions on a Linux or BSD system.
+On a windows system, you can download an .exe installer from this web page too.
+If you have trouble try the full installation instructions:

--   [HTML Installation
+-   [HTML Full Installation Instructions](http://biopython.org/DIST/docs/install/Installation.html)
-    Instructions](http://biopython.org/DIST/docs/install/Installation.html)
--   [PDF Installation
+-   [PDF Full Installation Instructions](http://biopython.org/DIST/docs/install/Installation.pdf)
-    Instructions](http://biopython.org/DIST/docs/install/Installation.pdf)

 ### Files